joeyllm/JoeyLLM-Team/Data📖/README.md

 Because we are dealing with massive amounts of data—specifically a 60 TB corpus—it is critical that you understand how our storage architecture works to avoid crashing the system or breaking your personal workspace.

-## 🗺️ The NFS Architecture

-All shared project datasets are stored on the compute server's high-capacity storage drives and streamed directly into your JupyterHub environment via a Network File System (NFS) mount.

-This means the data acts like a network drive.
-You do not need to download this data to your personal laptop.

-**Security Note:** You do not have access to the base system data or the underlying storage drives outside of your specifically mounted project folders.

 ## 💾 Storage Limits & Quotas

 Each student is allocated a strict **50 GB personal storage quota** for their notebook environment.
 This space is intended solely for your code, small test files, environment configurations, and limited output data.